Jaeger-LeCoultre Cal.885 18ct 1951

 The case is in excellent condition and has simply required a very gentle and sympathetic clean and polish.
 The watch has obviously been very well cared for as there are no dings, scratches or marks visible to the naked eye.

-Inside the case-back, all is properly marked and as expected with ‘LeCoultre Co Swiss’, Swiss 18ct hallmarks, the case model number 20007 and the case serial number, 1319430.
+Inside the case-back, all is correctly marked and as expected with ‘LeCoultre Co Swiss’, Swiss 18ct hallmarks, the case reference number 20007 and the case serial number, 1319430.
 The exterior of the case-back is neatly left blank.
 The watch case has not been over-polished and importantly, the case-back is of full thickness and has never been engraved.

 Please note – vintage watches should be kept clean and dry at all times.